darkr4y/OffensiveZig/README.md

 # OffensiveZig

-The purpose of this project is to do some experiments with [Zig](https://ziglang.org/) to explore the possibility of using it for implant development and general offensive operations. it is inspired from [@byt3bl33d3r](https://twitter.com/byt3bl33d3r)'s project "[OffensiveNim](https://github.com/byt3bl33d3r/OffensiveNim)".
+The purpose of this project is to do some experiments with [Zig](https://ziglang.org/), and to explore the possibility of using it for implant development and general offensive operations. it is inspired by [@byt3bl33d3r](https://twitter.com/byt3bl33d3r)'s project "[OffensiveNim](https://github.com/byt3bl33d3r/OffensiveNim)".

 ## Table of Contents